Study PMBOK 8 predictive, adaptive, and hybrid approaches for PMP 2026: uncertainty, feedback, change cost, and method-fit traps.

 Explanation: A is best because the scenario describes mixed signals that call for a deliberate hybrid approach.
 B and C each over-apply one model to unlike work.
 D delays a core planning decision.

-After this section, move to hybrid patterns so the idea becomes more concrete.
-When your practice misses come from choosing an approach by ideology instead of fit, use the free PMP 2026 practice preview on web and review which work signals the stronger answer used.
+After this section, move to Hybrid Patterns so the idea becomes more concrete.
+If your misses come from choosing an approach by ideology instead of fit, review PMBOK 8 Life Cycles and Cadence and use the PMP 2026 practice page on external practice to check which work signals the stronger answer used.